 37 open/partially wooded overnight sites (27 unserviced; 10 W/E serviced).
 Three yurts available.

 Park amenities include:

 flush toilets, showers, disposal station, playground, lake access, boat launch, fire grills, dishwashing station, laundry station, cooking shelters, multi-purpose building, wood, and ice.
-Wireless Internet access available at the administration building and surrounding area only.
+Self-registration.
+Wireless Internet access is available at the administration building and surrounding area only.
 Leashed pets permitted.

 Outdoor activities: Fishing, Hiking, Kayaking